marcojob/people_guidance/README.md

 <center>
 <img src="https://drive.google.com/uc?export=view&id=1E4m8Vy020IXHZr6dpMHGo7GPaHATFAa5" alt="alt text" width="50%">
 </center>
 Our system is based on readily available and low cost components.
 Additionally to the materials listed below you will need a battery bank to power the Raspberry Pi and some cables to connect everything together.
-You can 3D print your own chest mount by downloading our design from XXXXXXXXXXXXXXXX.
+You can 3D print your own chest mount using our [stl file](/hardware/baseplate.stl).
 <br />

 | Component                     | Price |